 Grinder — Porlex Slim Coffee Hand Grinder

 There are lots of coffee grinders that are good, but they’re not portable.
 And there are lots of portable grinders that aren’t good.
 And then there are just lots that are expensive!

 The Porlex grinder is made in Japan and is extremely durable, very compact, and high-quality enough to make decent AeroPress or filter coffee.
 I’ve used it for years.
 On top of being very versatile, it’s very affordable.

 My favourite part of the Porlex grinder is how portable it is.
 It fits perfectly into the stem of the AeroPress.
 So it’s great for travelling when space is at a premium!

 And it’s easy to use: when you fill the canister with grinds, it’s always around 20-25g, so I fill it to the three-quarters mark for one AeroPress.
 (But I takes scales, too.)

 Travel Lifestyle and Accessories Gifts for men

-The following ideas for travel gifts for men are everyday lifestyle things like wallets and watches but geared towards the heavy traveler (people like me).
+The following ideas for travel gifts for men are everyday lifestyle things like wallets and watches but geared towards the heavy traveller (people like me).

 Travel watch — Gasio G-shock Rangeman

-The G-Shock Rangeman is a specialist G-shock that’s built like an Army Ranger.
+The G-Shock Rangeman is a specialist G-shock that’s built like a tank.
 It might seem like an unusual choice of watch, but that’s until you hear its features.